Peyyala Issac Vara Prasad: Bishopric

 Issac Vara Prasad had nearly 30 years of parish service and was a senior Priest in his diocese.
 He stood in fray for bishopric of the Diocese and was elected to the panel constituted by the CSI Synod.
 He was declared elected as Bishop by CSI Synod and was consecrated on 22 February 2021 at CSI Central Church, Kadapa by Moderator, Dharmaraj Rasalam (Principal Consecrator) and Deputy Moderator K. Reuben Mark (Co-consecrator), which was witnessed by a host of Bishops from adjoining dioceses.

-Writing/s
+Writings

 Vara Prasad's parish ministry in Pulivendula brought him in contact with then Chief Minister, Y. S. Rajasekhara Reddy, whose family were members of CSI Church there.
 After coming to know about conversion experience of ancestors of YSR and their faith journey, he encouraged their family members to compile an autobiography, which could serve as a sourcebook of inspiration for others.
 Vara Prasad's interest in motivating his parishioners to document could perhaps be attributed to influence of his Spiritual Formators in Church History/History of Christianity comprising B. C. Paul, AELC, C. Yesupadam, AELC, D. J. Jeremiah, CBCNC, and K. L. Richardson, AELC, who taught at varying intervals back in his seminary days.